cfpb/design-manual/ui-toolkit/pagination.md

 #### Infinite scrolling

-Users generally have better experiences scrolling rather than clicking.
-For large amounts of text, readability can especially be improved through the use of infinite scrolling over pagination.
+In some cases, infinite scrolling provides a better user experience than pagination.